sha-hari/DevOps-pipeline-GCP-Terraform-GitHub-Actions/README.md

 # DevOps-pipeline-GCP-GitHub-Actions

 ## Description:
-Buiding a data pipeline to simulate real time data streaming using Apache Kafka
+Buiding a CI/CD pipeline using GitHubActions and Terraform on GCP

-## Services used:
+## Technology used:
 - Cloud: GCP
 - Storage: BigQuery
+- IaaS: Terraform
-- CI/CD: GithubActions and Terraform
+- CI/CD: GithubActions

 ## Process summary:
 - Developed python scripts to generate data from open source libraries and load into GCP BigTable